roubachof/SLIDES_FreeYourselfFromIsBusy/README.md

 # Free Yourself From IsBusy=true

-Slides from the Free Yourself From IsBusy=true presentation.
+Slides from the "Free Yourself From IsBusy=true presentation".

 Made with [reveal-md](https://github.com/webpro/reveal-md) and compiled as static web site.

 ```